Trump targeting GOP impeachment voter at Ohio revenge rally - WTMJ

 At the same time, he continues to tease the possibility that he will mount a comeback run for the White House in 2024.
 Aides say Trump, who was banned from Twitter and Facebook after Jan.
 6, will make a decision after the midterms next fall.

-Trump’s rallies have been an instrumental part of his political brand since he launched his 2016 campaign.
+Trump’s rallies have been instrumental to his politics since he launched his 2016 campaign.
 The former reality star is energized by performing in front of his audiences and often test-drives new material and talking points to see how they resonate with the crowd.
 His political operation also uses the events to collect critical voter contact information from attendees and as fundraising tools.

 And they have spawned a group of hardcore fans who traveled the country, attending dozens of rallies, often camping out overnight to snag prime spots.
-Some of those supporters began lining up outside the venue days early this week as they reunited for the event.
+Some of those supporters began lining up outside the venue early in the week as they reunited for the event.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.